congfeng4/MachineTranslation/README.md

 - `train.py`: Script for training and evaluating models with different parameters
 - `infer.py`: Script for running inference on trained models and generating translations
 - `requirements.txt`: List of required Python packages
-- `.gitignore`: Files and directories to be ignored by Git

 ## Supported Models